Could you ask if you needed help?

 Is it because it’s mental health and you don’t want to look weak and vulnerable?

 It’s actually okay!!!
 You don’t need to feel weak or vulnerable or worry.
 Why?
-Because almost EVERYONE feels it at some point, it’s just worse for some than others.
-There is nothing upsetting about this, this is self growth!
-You learning to put your mind and body on the same page.
-Whether it’s through medication, therapy, exercise, meditation and whatever makes you feel good.
+Because almost EVERYONE feels the effects of mental stress at some point, it’s just worse for some than others.
+There is nothing upsetting about this, it is self growth!
+You learn to put your mind and body on the same page.
+Whether it’s through medication, therapy, exercise, meditation or whatever else makes you feel good.
 You will find that if you speak to people who have also had mental health ‘issues’ that there is no judgement.
 The Healthlines are all completely judgement-free places.

 People often say to me when they find out I suffered from mental health issues “I’m so so sorry, it must have been awful”

-I’m not saying everyone wants to help themselves, I know people with mental health issues who wont even do anything good for themselves and I bugs me as I think: “you could be a better person!”
+Not everyone wants to help themselves.
+I know people with mental health issues who won’t even do anything good for themselves and it bugs me as I think: “you could be a better person!”
 One thing is for sure: if you do nothing, you will never recover.
 But then who am I to say that!
-Its how they are dealing with their problems, people choose to deal with things differently.
+It’s how they are dealing with their problems.
+People choose to deal with things differently.
 I’m not going to bully people into getting help.

 We all know that men are the worst for not talking about anything to do with mental health.
 Biggest killer in men over the age of 60 in the U.K?
 Suicide.
-Biggest killer of men ages 18-25 in New Zealand?
+Biggest killer of men aged 18-25 in New Zealand?
 Nope, it’s not crazy boy racers killing themselves on the road.
 It’s not drunken shenanigans.
 It’s suicide.
 So all you parents out there with young sons, just remember that the thing they are most likely to die from when they are in that age bracket, is killing themselves.
 (That doesn’t mean it’s cool to get them a suped up boy racer car though!)

 Wrong!
 A lot of that has changed now.
 Women also have families, homes and job to look after and protect.
 Women are also hunters these days (we gather as well, but we can hunt too – and a testament to this is that Soph has her Firearms Licence!).
 However, the perception of weakness in men being unacceptable has not changed.
 I use weakness very loosely as a term because realistically weak is only a word and it’s actually the chemical make up of your brain, not ‘weakness’.